PACKED-vzw/schooltrip/README.md

 SchoolTrip was created by [PACKED vzw](http://packed.be/) as part of the [AthenaPlus project](http://www.athenaplus.eu/) funded by the European Commission.

 ## Installation instructions
-Install a vanilla [Symfony](https://symfony.com/) application using Symfony's installer.

-Download this git repository and copy the tree into the root of the Symfony application.

 Create a MySQL database and user (in MySQL) and update your parameters.yml (in app/config) with the database server, database name, user name and password.